opulencephp/docs/collections.md

 <h2 id="hash-tables">Hash Tables</h2>

 Hash tables are most similar to PHP's built-in associative array functionality.
 It maps a key to a value.
+In hash tables, the keys can be scalars, objects, arrays, or resources; the values can be any type.
 You can instantiate it with or without an array of key => value pairs:

 ```php
 use Opulence\Collections\HashTable;